List of The Lion King (franchise) characters: Uru

-Uru is the mother of Mufasa and Taka (Scar), the grandmother of Simba, the great-grandmother of Kopa, and the queen of the Pride Lands during the events of The Lion King: Six New Adventures story A Tale of Two Brothers.
+Uru is the mother of Mufasa the grandmother of Simba, the great-grandmother of Kopa, and the queen of the Pride Lands during the events of The Lion King: Six New Adventures story A Tale of Two Brothers.
 She is absent from the book but is mentioned to have left to search for water to save the kingdom.

 Mohatu

 Mohatu (voiced by Avery Brooks on The Lion King: The Brightest Star audiotape) is the King of the Pride Lands during the events of the story The Brightest Star.
 He is the grandfather of Mufasa and Scar and the great-grandfather of Simba.
 He went to find water for the animals of the land during a drought and helped the animals get on with each other.
 When he died, he became a star that was brighter than the others.
 He is shown to look a lot like a darker furred version of Mufasa, having facial features like Simba's, and was said to have been one of the greatest kings of the Pride Lands.
 He is succeeded by Ahadi.